easybuilders/easybuild-docs/docs/installation.md

 ### Required modules tool {: #required_modules_tool }

-EasyBuild not only generates module files to be used along with the software it installs, it also depends on the generated modules, mainly for resolving dependencies.
+SimpleBuild not only generates module files to be used along with the software it installs, it also depends on the generated modules, mainly for resolving dependencies.
 Hence, a modules tool must be available to consume module files with.